networknext/next/docs/deploy_to_development.md

 etc...
 ```

-Once everything is working correctly, you'll be able to see that all relays are online:
+Afte a few minutes, you'll see that all relays are online:

 ```console
 gaffer@batman next % next relays